 The seven-year-old boy this time around was Robbie, and once again Jim and Robert just had that deep, knowing feeling that they had found another son.
 The couple had an extra step in adopting their second son; breaking the news to Michael that he would be a big brother.
 The official announcement to their eldest son came in the form of a personalized card.
 As Michael opened the card and saw a photo of Robbie placed inside, the future of his family changed forever.
 He was first and foremost shocked, which was followed by excitement and nervousness just as any older sibling would be.

 “I’ll never forget it was June 25, his last day of school and he moved in with us with all of his belongs,” reminisced Robert.
 Robbie moved in with the family, a mere six weeks after meeting Jim and Robert for the first time.
 Not too long after, the family ended up back in front of the ICA at the same event which had coincidentally been the first outing after Michael moved in.
-This time as they looked on at professionals hurling themselves off the roof of the museum into the harbor below, they were a family of four.
+This time as they looked on at professionals hurling themselves off the roof of the museum into the harbor below, they had a newly added family member: Robbie.

-Robert and Jim try not to sugar coat their experience with adoption; they do cherish the support and love they have received continuously along the way.
+Robert and Jim try not to sugarcoat their experience with adoption, but they do cherish the support and love they have received continuously along the way.
 Today they tell prospective parents that, “measuring success in the first year is hard.
-We learned in parenting class that success can be as simple as the good days out numbering the bad by just one day.”
+We learned in parenting class that success can be as simple as the good days outnumbering the bad by just one day.”